videojs/blog/source/_drafts/Introducing-Thumbcoil.md

 While building [Mux.js](https://github.com/videojs/mux.js) - the transmuxer at the heart of [videojs-contrib-hls](https://github.com/videojs/videojs-contrib-hls) - we faced a problem: How do we determine if the output from Mux.js is correct?

-Early on we managed to figure out how to coax FFmpeg into creating [MP4s](https://en.wikipedia.org/wiki/MPEG-4_Part_14) from [MPEG2-TS](https://en.wikipedia.org/wiki/MPEG_transport_stream) segments that would play back in a browser with [Media Source Extensions](https://en.wikipedia.org/wiki/Media_Source_Extensions) (MSE) which at the time that meant only Chrome.
-But we needed a simple way to compare the output of our transmuxer with what was produced by FFmpeg.
+Early on we managed to figure out how to coax FFmpeg into creating [MP4s](https://en.wikipedia.org/wiki/MPEG-4_Part_14) from [MPEG2-TS](https://en.wikipedia.org/wiki/MPEG_transport_stream) segments that would play back in a browser with [Media Source Extensions](https://en.wikipedia.org/wiki/Media_Source_Extensions) (MSE) which at the time meant only Chrome.
+However, we needed a simple way to compare the output of our transmuxer with what was produced by FFmpeg.
 The comparison had to be aware of the MP4 format since the two outputs are extremely unlikely to be byte-identical.

 {% pullquote left %}
 MP4 files are composed of **boxes** - hierarchical logical units that, conveniently, all start with a 32-bit length and a 32-bit box-type.
 Boxes will often contain other sub-boxes.